16 College Admissions Terms Every Family Should Know

 Rolling admissions

 The term rolling admissions refers to colleges’ practice of evaluating applications as they are received.
-Schools with rolling admissions will continue to evaluate applications until they’ve filled all the slots for their incoming class.
-That’s in contrast to regular admissions (also known as regular decision), which refers to colleges’ practice of waiting until after a hard deadline to evaluate applications.
+Schools with rolling admission will continue to evaluate applications until they’ve filled all the slots for their incoming class.
+That’s in contrast to regular entries (also known as regular decision), which refers to colleges’ practice of waiting until after a hard deadline to evaluate applications.

 Need-blind

-When a college describes itself as need-blind, this means its admissions process does not consider students’ financial status or ability to pay when making admissions decisions.
-This protects lower-income students from being denied admissions based on their financial status.
+Need-blind colleges do not consider students’ financial status or ability to pay when making admissions decisions.
+This protects lower-income students from being denied admission based on their financial status.

 Need-aware

-Need-aware colleges follow practices opposite to those of need-blind colleges.
+Need aware colleges follow practices opposite to those of need-blind colleges.
 Need-aware admissions teams take into consideration applicants’ financial status.
-While this may seem unfair to lower-income applicants, colleges adopt need-aware admissions practices to avoid offering admission to students who might not be able to afford attending without taking on too much debt.
+While this may seem unfair to lower-income applicants, colleges adopt need-aware admissions practices to avoid offering admission to students who might not be able to afford to attend without taking on too much debt.

 Need-sensitive